This is a Brighton and Hove sovereign role and is on a fixed term of 24 months.

 Are you looking for an opportunity to build a career in Procurement?

-Orbis is a shared services partnership between Brighton and Hove City Council, Surrey County Council and East Sussex County Council.
-Overall, the councils spend around £1.5bn with external suppliers for everything from software to social care services and from cleaning products to sports equipment, so we have a large Procurement Service which supports customers to deliver better value from our contracts and ensure we source our contracts in an open, fair and transparent way.
+Orbis is a shared services partnership between East Sussex County Council, Surrey County Council and Brighton and Hove City Council.
+Overall, the councils spend around £1.5bn with external suppliers for everything from software to social care services and from cleaning products to sports equipment.

 COVID-19 update: The role is traditionally based at Hove Town Hall or Bartholomew’s House in Brighton.
 Please note that Brighton and Hove Council is currently following the Government’s advice on enabling staff to work from home if it is safe and practical to do so.
 Therefore, this role will be delivered remotely to begin with, until the Council makes any changes to these working arrangements.

 If you have any questions regarding this position, please email William.McConchie@brighton-hove.gov.uk

 As part of the application process we require you to answer some additional questions to support your application called 'Branching Questions'.
 These questions form part of the online application process, accessed via the 'Apply' button.

 Your starting salary will be pro rata if the above position is part-time or term-time only.

 Work Permits: we may be able to obtain a Work Permit for this post but this is subject to meeting the requirements of the UK Visas and Immigration (UKVI) Points-based Immigration System.